-Goa and Kerala are the top destinations of India among the travelers and each of these popular tourist destinations have been alluring tourists with its own charm.
+Goa and Kerala are the top destinations of India among travelers and each of these popular tourist destinations has been alluring tourists with its own charm.
 Kerala or Goa is a popular dilemma for all holiday seekers in India.

 It is certainly confusing for anybody to decide which of Goa or Kerala would be the right choice without any prior experience of a holiday or without deep research.
 Here are some interesting facts about the Party Capital known as “Goa” and God’s Own Country known as “Kerala”.
-Facts which will help you decide your next holiday destination between Goa or Kerala !
+Facts that will help you decide your next holiday destination between Goa or Kerala!

 Go through the article to make your choice as per your desire of enjoying a perfect holiday in India.
 Or, you can just visit both the places!
 It just depends on your interests and budget.

 Here’s what to expect from these captivating states and how to decide whether to visit Goa or Kerala first.

 Goa or Kerala- Choice between Parties & Nightlife or a laid back vacation

 Situated on the west coast of India, Goa is known to be the Party Capital for vibrant nightlife.
 Goa is the heart of party lovers in India.
 It is as if life starts in Goa after the sunsets in the evening.
 The music, thousands of bars, dizzy neon lights, and great food are part of Goa.
 Goa offers all kinds of parties to its visitors; ranging from quiet party surroundings to crazy ones.
 Goa is also known for its churches, beaches, cuisines, and forts; where one can feel the effect of Portugal’s colonization.